Lewiston, Maine: Geography

 According to the United States Census Bureau, the city has a total area of 35.54 sqmi, of which 34.15 sqmi is land and 1.39 sqmi is water.
 Lewiston is drained by the Androscoggin River, which forms its western border.
 The city is bordered by Auburn beyond the river, as well as the towns of Greene, Sabattus, and Lisbon.
-It is between Portland, the state's largest city and cultural center, and the state capital of Augusta.
+It is halfway between Portland, the state's largest city and cultural center, and the state capital of Augusta.

-Neighborhoods

-Downtown

-Downtown Lewiston runs from Oxford Street up to Jefferson Street, and from Adams Avenue to Main Street.
-This is the city's most densely settled area, home to about half the population.
-It contains mostly housing, although on Lisbon Street and Main Street, it is entirely businesses.
-This neighborhood was once the commercial hub of the whole county, but with the city's economic decline, many downtown stores closed and the former mill housing became run-down, resulting in fallen land values.
-But like many post-industrial centers, there has followed a period of renovation and revitalization that continues today.